talzakai/Tal-Projects/README.md

 # Tal-Projects

-Before you run the project install django by commnand: pip install django
+Install django before you run the project by commnand:  pip install django

 To run the project use: python manage.py runserver